Robert Saleem Holbrook

 David graduated from JustLeadershipUSA’s Leading with Conviction fellowship program in 2019.
 He is also a board member for the National Association for Rational Sex Offense Laws, Co-Chair of the Board for the Lancaster County Reentry Management Organization, and a member of the Pennsylvania Reentry Council, a statewide coalition of county reentry organizations.
 David enjoys educating the next generation of criminal justice professionals on rehabilitation and advocating in various spheres for an effective and equitable justice system.
 He is a frequent speaker at colleges and universities, criminal and social justice conferences, and community events, and he appeared in the film Just Mercy (2020).
 David resides in Coatesville, PA with his family, where they enjoy serving with their local church.

-Tyree Little (he/him) is a community organizer with Straight Ahead.
+Tyree Little (he/him) is the Southeastern PA community organizer with Straight Ahead.
 He was recently released after serving over two decades in the Pennsylvania prison system.
 While incarcerated Tyree was active in fighting for the rights of other prisoners and ending solitary confinement.
 He was a member of the Human Rights Coalition supporter of CABDI and was also an executive board member of the MANNUP association which was a program started in SCI Phoenix by a group of men trying to mentor other prisoners teaching them to be better fathers, brothers, husbands etc.

 Since Tyree’s release he has been an active member in his community by mentoring young men whom society considers at risk youth.
 Tyree leads by an example and is very passionate about his continuous fight to end DBI.
 Tyree has a younger brother Kyle Little who was sentenced to life without parole as a juvenile for a crime in which he is innocent.
 Tyree is committed to bringing his brother home as well as other people who have been wrongly convicted in this unjust judicial system.

-Terri Minor-Spencer (she/her) is a community organizer with Straight Ahead.
+Terri Minor-Spencer (she/her) is the Western PA community organizer with Straight Ahead.
 She is also the Founder and President of West End P.O.W.E.R., a non-profit organization committed to strengthening communities through activism, advocacy, education, equity, and promoting unity.
 Terri is a tireless advocate for her community where she works to build unity working closely with returning citizens to reform the Criminal Justice System, participating in job readiness programs, serving as G.E.D.
 Instructor, and is an advocate for entrepreneurs.

 Terri is selfless and relentless in her fight to change what she calls the “old-time machine” that continuously condones criminalization, over-policing, and hyper incarceration in communities of color.”
 She was awarded the Pittsburgh Courier 2019 Women of Excellence Award, was a finalist for the Jefferson Awards, and in 2014 received a proclamation from the City of Pittsburgh declaring October 7th Terri Minor-Spencer Day for her Advocacy and Community Outreach Volunteerism.